Xycloo/tmyxer/README.md

 # tmyxer
-### A native and open coin mixer on the Stellar network
+### A native open source coin mixer on the Stellar network

 ## Introduction